peter1255/RBM_chem/README.md

 confs = np.genfromtxt("h2o_scf.txt")
 ```

 If you have continuous-valued data you'll want to shift and scale the data to mean 0 and unit variance.
-This is done using:
+Once you create the RBM object (described in the next section) the processing is done using the following object method:

 ```
-confs = tanh.preprocess_data(confs)
+confs = gbrbm.preprocess_data(confs)
 ```

 The RBM stores the mean and variances of each parameter so that after a simulation is performed at mean 0 and unit variance, the data is then post-processed (shifted and scaled) to match the mean and variance of the original data.